mboyea/game-the-love-of-romeo/README.md

 * Fork this repository & rename it to your project's name.
 * Clone the forked repository to your computer.

-From here, you're ready to devlelop your project.
+From here, you're ready to develop your project.

 ### Debug builds
 Use the Run & Debug features of Visual Studio Code.